codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

  Note that in case the credentials file is not specified in `firebaseAppDistribution` build type, it will search the filepath in `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

-Decode application credentials for Firebase authorization
+Decode application credentials for Firebase authorization:

     echo $GOOGLE_APP_CREDENTIALS | base64 --decode > $FCI_BUILD_DIR/you/file/path.json

-Build the application
+Build the application:

     - |
         # set up local properties